Lenny Bruce: Death and posthumous pardon

 On August 3, 1966, Bruce was found dead in the bathroom of his Hollywood Hills home.
-The official photo taken at the scene showed him lying naked on the floor, a syringe and burned bottle cap nearby, along with various other narcotics paraphernalia.
-Record producer Phil Spector, a friend of Bruce's, bought the negatives of the photographs "to keep them from the press".
+The official photo taken at the scene showed him lying naked on the floor, a syringe and burned bottle cap nearby, along with other narcotics paraphernalia.
+Record producer Phil Spector, a friend of Bruce, bought the negatives of the photographs "to keep them from the press".
 The official cause of death was "acute morphine poisoning caused by an overdose".

 Bruce's remains were interred in Eden Memorial Park Cemetery in Mission Hills, California, but an unconventional memorial on August 21 was controversial enough to keep his name in the spotlight.
 Over 500 people came to the service to pay their respects, led by Spector.
 Cemetery officials tried to block the ceremony after ads for it encouraged attendees to bring box lunches and noisemakers.
 Delivering the eulogy, featured at the end of the documentary Lenny Bruce: Without Tears, the Rev. William Glenesk said:

 He was in a sense an evangelist, on a street corner.
 He was a man—up tight against an artificial world ... who shattered its façades, and its hypocrisy, and—if you will pardon the phrase which seems to become a cliché—he saw life as it is.

 Bruce's epitaph reads: "Beloved father—devoted son / Peace at last".
 Dick Schaap concluded his eulogy to Bruce in Playboy with the words: "One last four-letter word for Lenny: Dead.
 At forty.
 That's obscene".
 A memorial event was held at the Judson Memorial Church in New York City on August 12, which was "packed to overflowing" an hour before it was due to get underway.
 It was attended by prominent members of the arts community, many of whom also performed, and included Allen Ginsberg, Joe Lee Wilson, Jean Shepherd, Charlie Haden, and The Fugs; Paul Krassner officiated.
 On December 23, 2003, 37 years after Bruce's death, New York Governor George Pataki granted him a posthumous pardon for his obscenity conviction.